avocadonet/GreenOps/docs/DOCUMENTATION.md

 - `dataclass` for domain entities and DTOs; Pydantic `BaseModel` only at the HTTP boundary
 - No business logic in routers; no infrastructure imports in domain or application layers
 - `async def` for all I/O-bound operations
+- DB-layer mappers use `Adaptix`; API-layer mappers use manual field-by-field mapping

 ### 8.4 Adding a Kafka Consumer